gnikoloff/apple-metal-sketch-dojo/README.md

 CSM is a direct answer to that.
 The core insight is that we do not need the same amount of shadow detail for things that are far away from us.
 We want crisp shadows for stuff that’s near to the near plane, and we are absolutely fine with blurriness for objects that are hundreds of units away: it’s not going to be noticeable at all.

-To do that, we divide our camera frustum into N sub-frustum and for each sub-frustum render a shadow map as seen from the light point of view.
+To do that, we divide our camera frustum into N sub-frustums and for each sub-frustum render a shadow map as seen from the light point of view.
 Send the resulting shadow map textures to the fragment shader and sample from the correct shadow map texture using the fragment depth value.

 The scene in this demo is separated into three sections: